KateFavre/Inventory-Application-Java-Springboot/README.md

-changed line 48 in BootStrapData.java to set price to 10 changed line 49 in BootStrapData.java to set Id to 100L changed line 50 in BootStrapData.java to save string to inhousePartRepository added line 51 to set thePart to null in BootStrapData.java added line 52 to search through inhousePartRepository list added lines 54-56 to include for each loop that sets thePart to Guitar Strings if name matches Guitar Strings added lines 57-67 in BootStrapData.java to add headstock to inhousePartRepository added lines 69-73 to print names and ids of inhouse parts in BootStrapData.java

-added lines 76-87 to add outsourced part called Body in BootStrapData.java added lines 89-100 to add outsourced part called Tuning Pegs in BootStrapData.java added lines 102-113 to add outsourced part called Guitar Knobs in BootStrapData.java added lines 117-120 to print outsourced part names and company name in BootStrap.java
+changed line 48 in BootStrapData.java to set price to 10 changed line 49 in BootStrapData.java to set Id to 100L changed line 50 in BootStrapData.java to save string to inhousePartRepository added lines 52-57 in BootStrapData.java to add headstock to inhousePartRepository added lines 59-65 to add outsourced part called Body in BootStrapData.java added lines 67-73 to add outsourced part called Tuning Pegs in BootStrapData.java added lines 75-81 to add outsourced part called Guitar Knobs in BootStrapData.java

-changed line 123 in BootStrapData.java to add acoustic guitar product to sample inventory changed line 124 in BootStrapData.java to add nylon string acoustic product to sample inventory added line 125 in BootStrapData.java to add Flying V Electric product to sample inventory added line 126 in BootStrapData.java to add Gibson Electric product to sample inventory added line 127 in BootStrapData.java to add Stratocaster Electric product to sample inventory added lines 128-132 to save products in BootStrapData.java
+added if statement to line 86 to check if product repo is empty in BootStrapData.java added lines 87-91 to create 5 new products in BootStrapData.java added lines 92-96 to save products in BootStrapData.java

 added style to lines 11-34 in about.html instead of linking css (trying to make sure bootstrap css is showing up) added style to lines 13-36 in mainscreen.html instead of linking css (trying to make sure bootstrap css is showing up)

-added if statements to lines 44, 75, and 122 in BootStrapData.java to make sure repositories are empty before adding sample inventory
+changed lines 71-115 back to original code in mainscreen.html (I thought part C wanted me to hard code in parts, I realize that was a mistake.) changed lines 143 - 187 back to original code in mainscreen.html (same thing, thought that part c wanted me to hard code in products.)

 F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters:
 •  The “Buy Now” button must be next to the buttons that update and delete products.